 - Let the Cookies Harden: Allow the cookies to set for at least 12 hours uncovered to allow the icing to harden completely.
 Once they dry, you can add more detail with additional piping, as desired.

 - Use fresh meringue powder: We have used several varieties of meringue powder.
 Most brands work well.
 You can purchase meringue powder at most craft stores, Walmart or Amazon.

 - It usually takes one or two batches before you get a feel for what the consistency should be and the best way to flood the cookies.

 - Always keep your icing covered and your pastry bag tips sitting in water.
 It helps to prevent the icing from drying out.

 - Have a plan.
 The cookies take a little time and it helps to be prepared.
 Plan when you are going to bake them, frost them and serve them.
 Also, decide what shapes and colors you are going to use, and what details you will include.

-I hope that these tips and techniques help.
-I know it might look intimidating, but trust me when I say that if I can do it, you can do it!
-Just go for it and make some delicious and beautiful cookies!
+We know that decorating cookies might look intimidating.
+But trust me when I say that if we can do it, you can do it!
+Just go for it and make some delicious and beautiful cookies.